forderud/QtCmakeIOS/README.md

 Sample project for experimenting with shared libraries (frameworks) on iOS when using CMake as build system and Qt as GUI library.

+Limitation: The shared library does not use Qt, since that's not supported before https://bugreports.qt.io/browse/QTBUG-85974 is fixed.

 CMake properties used:
 * [FRAMEWORK](https://cmake.org/cmake/help/latest/prop_tgt/FRAMEWORK.html) for annotating shared-lib as a framework
 * [XCODE_LINK_BUILD_PHASE_MODE](https://cmake.org/cmake/help/latest/prop_tgt/XCODE_LINK_BUILD_PHASE_MODE.html) for "Link Binary With Libraries" (since CMake 3.19)